Jakobbenisch/MixedMonitor/README.md

 This repo contains function for graphs and calculations used in the paper Fingerprints of micropollutants: Analysing gradients along two urban streams

-There is a function to
+There are functions to:

-Graphs for:
+Figure 1